CS3398-Mutants-WeGood/Motion-Capture-App/README.md

 ## Status
 Project is: _in progress_

+Post Sprint 1:
+The project in its current state allows for the mobile application on the phone function as a remote control to start and stop the motion sensor.
+Also, the phone is able to act as an intermediate repository which stores the data that is coming off the sensor and saves the data into a file that can be uploaded to a google drive.
+The app can also view the data that was just recorded in a screen that displays all the data.

 ## Inspiration
 Project was thought about as a way to implement real world things into a virtual reality, this reality could be used for training and enhanced learning